epimath/BAIT_software/README.md

 # BAIT - Biofilm Architecture Inference Tool

+Update 9/17/20: A new version of BAIT, which we call BAIT-T, is being developed.
+Pending review, the full version will be available shortly.

 BAIT is a image analysis software program that can be used to quantify the architecture of oral multi-species biofilms.
 BAIT can calculate a variety of features, such as surface area, fluffiness, connectivity, and convex hull porosity.
 For more information about BAIT, please see:

 Luo et al. 2019.
 Introducing BAIT (Biofilm Architecture Inference Tool): a software program to evaluate the architecture of oral multi-species biofilms.
 Microbiology, in press.